nop0x07bc/bapl-class-language/report/README.md

 ```

 That is a hashmap starts with a opening bracket, then an optional sequence of key value expressions follow (i.e pair of
-expressions seperated by a ":" character) and then it ends with a closing bracket.
+expressions separated by a ":" character) and then it ends with a closing bracket.

 Examples of hashmaps:
 - `[1: "Peter", 2: "Sven"]`